sszkdev/sszk.dev/README.md

 ## About This Project

 - A simple blog/personal site built with Hono.
-- Posts are managed as Markdown files in `src/posts/md/`, rendered to HTML on the server for list/detail pages.
+- Posts are managed as Markdown files in `src/posts/md/`, rendered to HTML on the server for list/detail pages (conversion uses `marked`).
 - Routing includes `/` (list), `/posts/:date/:slug` (detail), and `/font` (Google Fonts CSS).
 - URL: https://sszk.dev